Yunaka1269/PyBer_Analysis/README.md

 ##Summary:
 Business recommendations that I could offer to address any discrepancies among the city types are followings;

-1. create a detailed summary ride data includes but not limited to the time of day/day of the week/ride distance (or time)
+1. analyze each ride data includes but not limited to the time of day/day of the week/ride distance (or duration)/location
 2. analyze rider's rating on drivers
 3. analyze rider's demographics (gender, age, number of passengers per ride, occupation)